-DOE recognizes that primary energy sources take many forms, including nuclear energy; fossil energy like oil, coal, and natural gas; and renewable sources like wind, solar, geothermal, and hydropower.
+Primary energy sources take many forms, including nuclear energy; fossil energy like oil, coal, and natural gas; and renewable sources like wind, solar, geothermal, and hydropower.
 These primary sources are converted to electricity, a secondary energy source, which flows through power lines and other transmission infrastructure to homes and businesses.

 Keeping power flowing to our nation's homes and businesses is a necessity for everyday life and economic vitality.
-DOE works to keep the grid secure from cyber and physical attacks, partners with states and other stakeholders to plan more weather-resilient infrastructure, and works to increase grid efficiency and energy storage capacity as more renewable energy sources come online.
+DOE works to keep the grid secure from cyber and physical attacks, partners with states and other stakeholders to plan more weather-resilient infrastructure, and works to increase grid efficiency and energy storage capacity as additional energy sources come online.